amer-ali/jsontron/docs/index.md

 # Presentation Deck

-Here is a pdf version of presentation deck that summarizes the study.
+Here is a pdf version of [Presentation Deck](./Jsontron-presentation-v1.pdf) that summarizes the study.

 # Tutorial

-Here is the pdf version of the Jsontron tutorial.
+Here is the pdf version of the [Jsontron Tutorial](./Jsontron-tutorial-v1.pdf).

 Text can be **bold**, _italic_, or ~~strikethrough~~.